-- A member of a campus police department of an institution. - Any individual who has responsibility for campus security but does not constitute a campus police department (e.g., an individual who is responsible for monitoring the entrance into institutional property.) - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - TCC Campus Security Authorities include the title IX coordinator, campus presidents, vice presidents and directors of Student Development Services, associate vice chancellors, vice presidents, directors and coordinators of Continuing Education Services and Workforce Training, associate vice chancellors and vice presidents of Teaching and Learning Services, directors of Weekend College and directors of Counseling and directors of student conduct/deputy title IX coordinators.
+- Any member of a campus police department or a campus security department of an institution. - Any individual who has responsibility for campus security but does not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property.) - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution. - TCC Campus Security Authorities include the title IX coordinator, campus presidents, vice presidents and directors of Student Development Services, associate vice chancellors, vice presidents, directors and coordinators of Continuing Education Services and Workforce Training, associate vice chancellors and vice presidents of Teaching and Learning Services, directors of Weekend College and directors of Counseling and directors of student conduct/deputy title IX coordinators.